smecsia/jrmvnrunner/README.md

 single place, this library might be one of the acceptable options for you.
 Please take a look at the alternatives first, like [JBundler](https://github.com/mkristian/jbundler) and [Doubleshot](https://github.com/sam/doubleshot).
 Jrmvnrunner simply creates the temporary Gemfile and pom.xml for your project according to your setup and then invokes bundle install and mvn install accordingly.
-This is very simple and transparent approach to collect all the required dependencies specified in a single file.
+This is a very simple and transparent approach to collect all the required dependencies specified in a single file.

 ## Why?